WestFive/ChatRoomBoot/README.md

 Different chat groups are supported.
 Users subscribed to a given group can exchange messages with other subscribers of this group only.

-A basic HTTP authentication is provided, supported by a MySql user databases.
+A basic HTTP authentication is provided, supported by a MySql user database.
 Any new user can create a new account.

 An internationalization support is provided for all service messages such as connection/disconnection notification.
 Thymeleaf is used for internationalization and for passing variables to javascript.